-Smoke Free Places: At the national level, smoking is not restricted or prohibited by law in indoor public places, workplaces or on public transport, although in practice many such places restrict or ban smoking.
-The one national law that addresses smoke free places is not obligatory in nature.
-Rather, this law requires that property owners, managers, or employers "endeavor” or “try” to take measures “as necessary” to protect against exposure to tobacco smoke without any penalty provisions and non-binding guidelines serve as the foundation for further national government directions in this area.
-At the sub-national level, two large prefectures have enacted smoke free ordinances for indoor public places with associated penalties for non-compliance and smoke free ordinances for crowded outdoor urban streets and walkways are common nationwide.
+At the national level, smoking is not restricted or prohibited by law in indoor public places, workplaces, or on public transport, although in practice many such places restrict or ban smoking.
+The only national law that addresses smoke free places requires that property owners, managers, or employers "endeavor” or “try” to take measures “as necessary” to protect against exposure to tobacco smoke without any penalty provisions.
+Non-binding guidelines serve as the foundation for further national government directions in this area.
+At the sub-national level, two large prefectures have enacted smoke free ordinances for indoor public places with associated penalties for non-compliance.
+In addition, smoke free ordinances for crowded outdoor urban streets and walkways are common nationwide.

-Tobacco Packaging and Labeling: One or more statements chosen from among two groups of four health warnings (eight warnings in total) must be displayed on 30 percent of the main area of the tobacco package.
-Although warnings are required on smokeless tobacco products, all eight designated health warnings are in regard to smoking.
+One or more text-only statements must be displayed on 30 percent of the main area of the tobacco package.
 Misleading descriptors are not prohibited.
 However, where misleading terms such as “low tar”, “light”, “ultra light”, or “mild” are used, language must also be used that states that the health impacts are not less than other products.

 Tobacco Business Act No. 68 of 1984 (TBA) addresses, among other things, health warnings and tobacco advertising, promotion and sponsorship.
 Article 39 of the TBA requires health warnings on tobacco product packaging.
 Article 36 of the Regulations for Tobacco Business Act Implementation (as amended by 2003 Ministry of Finance Ordinance No. 103) implements Article 39 of the TBA and provides health warnings and packing and labeling requirements for tobacco product packaging.